multilingual

 Similar to the pages we can translate blog posts.

 Also we can translate categories and tags.
-This is a really useful functionality that in my opinion makes this plugin complete.
+This is a really useful functionality that in my opinion makes this translation plugin complete.

-To do so we’ll go to the category page in the Wordpress admin panel and click on the category that you want to translate.
+To do so we’ll go to the category page in the WordPress admin panel and click on the category that you want to translate.
 Then scroll to the bottom and in the Language box click “Add translation”.

-Translating various strings in Wordpress like blog title, blog description or widgets
+Translating various strings in WordPress like blog title, blog description or widgets

 Our next stop is the String Translation under the WPML tab.